 6 ways to check storage on MacBook

 The simplest way to check Mac hard drive space is by accessing About This Mac.
+Depending on the macOS version you’re running, you will need to follow different steps.

-- Click More Info > Storage Settings.
+- In the About tab, click More Info > Storage Settings.

-The Storage tab will show you how much space is being taken up by System Data, Documents, Apps, and more.
-It will also display available space.
+The colored bar chart in the window that opens will show you how much storage space is being taken up by System Data, Documents, Apps, and more.
+It will also display available space on your startup disk and allow you to manage different file types.
+You can also access it from System Settings > General > Storage.

 2. Use a Mac cleaner app